The Articles of Faith and Official Declarations 1 and 2

 Doctrine and Covenants 121:34–46

-• Perhaps an analogy would help your family understand “the powers of heaven.”
-For example, you could compare God’s power to electrical power; what might prevent an electrical device from receiving power?
-What does this analogy, along with verses 34–36, 41–45, teach us about how to increase our spiritual power?
-Maybe family members could share stories from the Savior’s life that exemplify these attributes.
+• Perhaps an analogy would help your children understand “the powers of heaven.”
+For example, you could compare God’s power to electrical power.
+What might prevent an electrical device from receiving power?
+What decreases our spiritual power?
+What increases it?
+(Look for words and phrases in Doctrine and Covenants 121:34–46; see also General Handbook, 3.53.6, Gospel Library.)

 Come, Follow Me—For Primary: Doctrine and Covenants 2021 “Doctrine and Covenants 121-123”